Land reclamation in Lower Manhattan: South Street-East River

 The East River waterfront shifted to Water Street in 1730, Front Street in 1780, and finally, South Street in 1800.
+As part of A. Eric Arctander's 1980 artwork Nieuw Amsterdam Shoreline, the approximate path of the old shoreline was traced on several roads in the Financial District.

 In 2013, then-mayor Michael Bloomberg proposed a "Seaport City" similar to Battery Park City for the area around the South Street Seaport.
 In 2019, as part of part of plan to mitigate potential damage due to climate change to South Street Seaport and the Financial District, his successor Bill de Blasio proposed creating upwards of 500 ft of land reclamation from South Street into the East River south the Brooklyn Bridge.

 In 2021, the City of New York introduced the Financial District-Seaport (FidiSeaport) Resilience Plan for a 0.9 mi stretch of what is seen as the most complicated and vulnerable reach of shoreline in Lower Manhattan.
 Construction would incorporate floodwalls, floodgates, pumps, and other water management techniques to handle tidal flow, flooding and stormwater and extend 90 ft to 200 ft into the river.

 Gansevoort Peninsula

 Gansevoort Peninsula, located in what is now known as the Meatpacking District at the northern end of Greenwich Village, was originally a spit of land jutting into the Hudson River.
 The North Battery was an artillery battery built 1808–1811 in the river, connected by a bridge and jetty/breakwater to Hubert Street.
 Fort Gansevoort was completed in 1812 between Gansevoort Street and West 12th Street.
 Thirteenth Avenue was created 1837 by landfill.

 West Washington Market was created in 1887.
 New York City solved the problem in an unusual way by actually taking away a block of land that was the 1837 landfill that extended Manhattan to 13th Avenue.
 The controversial decision included condemning many businesses.
 The city was unable to condemn the West Washington Street Market, which remained a landfill.
 The market ultimately closed and the dock was converted to a sanitation facility that was used to load garbage barges headed for the Fresh Kills Landfill.
 The only section of 13th Avenue that remained was behind the sanitation facility.
-In 2016, the city began demolishing the Department of Sanitation building as part of a plan for the creation of a new public park on the land.Little Island at Pier 55 is just to the north.
+In 2016, the city began demolishing the Department of Sanitation building as part of a plan for the creation of a new public park on the land.
+Little Island at Pier 55 is just to the north.